-Sage, emerald, mint, lime… I love the colour green in all it’s tones.
-I’m even thinking about how I can get the shade into my own home renovation (which is slowly but surely coming together), so you can imagine my joy when I saw Manisha and Sumit’s green kitchen project (above).
+Emerald, mint, lime, sage green kitchens… I love the colour shade in all it’s tones.
+I’m even thinking about how I can green into my own home renovation (which is slowly but surely coming together), so you can imagine my joy when I saw Manisha and Sumit’s green kitchen project (above).
 The cabinetry is so gorgeous and on-trend it just had to be our March 2020 cover home.
 Plus, it’s gone straight onto my moodboard for when the time comes to plan my own kitchen.

 It’s fair to say that black and navy kitchens have been such a hit in recent years, confirmed by my Instagram feed, and probably yours too.
 If you love the moody style, they aren’t going anywhere just yet.
-But if you’re after something a little bit different, it seems that green kitchens could be the trend for 2020.
+But if you’re after something a little bit different, it seems that anything from dark to sage green kitchens could be the trend for 2021.

 Dramatic and luxurious in its darker iterations, modern and bright in its paler shades, there are many ways use green in the kitchen.
 So to give you some inspiration I’ve collated a look book of all things green (kitchens-wise anyway) – be warned, kitchen envy awaits!